dxknight/chronos/README.md

 * q   - quit window
 * Q   - prompt if any timers exist, kill the chronos buffer and clean up.

-Whether relative times are against current or a selected chrono is controlled by the prefix.
+Whether relative times are against current time or the expiry time of the selected timer is controlled by the prefix.

-* Adding a timer with (a) is usually relative to current time; (C-u a) will calculate relative times against the selected timer.
+* Adding a timer with (a) is relative to current time; (C-u a) will calculate expiry times relative to the selected timer.

-* Editing (adjusting) the selected timer with (e) will calculate relative times against the currently set expiry time of the timer.
-(C-u e) will calculate relative times against current.
+* Editing (adjusting) the selected timer with (e) will calculate times relative to the currently set expiry time of the timer.
+(C-u e) will calculate relative times against the current time.

 # Notifications

-By default, expired timers are shown in the chronos buffer above the --now-- line until they are deleted.
+By default, expired timers are shown in the chronos buffer above the --now-- line until they are deleted, highlit with the chronos-expired face.
 Additional actions can be set for when a timer expires by setting `chronos-action-function' to a custom function, perhaps referring to:

 - A temporary notification in the chronos buffer, shown in a customizable face for a customizable period.
 See chronos-buffer-notify